sdbx/study/README.md

 ## Helper Scripts

 Use `sc` to run project helper commands from any directory.
 It switches to the project root, identifies the appropriate subcommand, and executes it with your arguments.
+In addition to the listed subcommands, custom commands can be easily added.
+For more details, see PR #7.

 ### Quick Start